XiaoqianZhu1997/PHBS_MLF_2018/README.md

   2. The right way:
   ![the right way](https://github.com/XiaoqianZhu1997/PHBS_MLF_2018/blob/master/image/imbalanced_data_KFold2.png)

+ - So, we need to improve the way that we find the best parameters.
+In our notebook, we define a helper function to accomplish this thread, which can be found in the [Fourth Part](https://github.com/XiaoqianZhu1997/PHBS_MLF_2018/blob/master/ml_projec_v5.ipynb).

 ## 5. Model:
 Method: We mainly try **LogisticRegression/KNN/SVM/DecisionTree/RandomForest** to choose a better and appropirate model.